 Testosterone is a hormone that plays an important role in male health and well-being.
 Low testosterone levels can lead to infertility, erectile dysfunction, depression, and other serious conditions (7).
-Testosterone replacement therapy has also been shown to help with some of these conditions by boosting production of this hormone.
+Testosterone replacement therapy has also been shown to help with some of these conditions by increasing levels of this hormone in the blood.
 However, it should be noted that this type of treatment does have its drawbacks as well – for example, it may increase a man’s risk for prostate cancer or heart disease (7).
-In order to find out more about this topic, we need to look at the importance of healthy testosterone levels, and what factors might influence variations in testosterone levels by age.
+In order to find out more about testosterone levels by age, we need to look at the importance of healthy testosterone levels, and what factors might influence variations in testosterone levels.

 Why Do You Need Good Testosterone Levels?

 Like most hormones, testosterone performs various functions.

 - Helps maintain muscle mass and bone density

 - Helps maintain sex drive and fertility